Learn How To Make An Accident At Work Claim

 • If your employer fails to provide you with adequate training on how to lift heavy loads, you may have a manual handling accident, resulting in a back injury.

-• If any slip or trip hazards are not identified and absolved, you could potentially suffer a head injury.
+• If any slip or trip hazards are not identified and absolved, you could potentially suffer a head injury after a slip, trip or fall at work.

 • Equipment should be routinely checked to prevent defective equipment causing a potential accident.
 For example, a ladder accident could occur, causing a spinal cord injury, if a ladder is not checked properly.

 Get in touch for free advice on how to claim for a work injury.
-We could also put you in touch with our expert accident at work solicitors.
+We could also put you in touch with our expert personal injury solicitors, and who are experts in workplace accident claims.

 What Evidence Can Help Prove An Injury At Work Claim?

-How Long Do I Have To Claim For An Accident At Work?
+How Long Do I Have To Make An Accident At Work Claim?

 The time limit is frozen temporarily for those under the age of 18.
 A litigation friend can start the claim on the claimant’s behalf during this time.
 If a claim has not been made by their 18th birthday, the three-year time limit will be reinstated from that date.

-Get in touch with our team today to find out if you could be eligible to make an accident at work claim.
+Get in touch with our team today to find out if you could be eligible to make a claim for workplace injuries with the help of one of our accident at work solicitors.

 Accident At Work Claims With No Win No Fee Solicitors

 When claiming with a solicitor under a CFA, you won’t have to pay any upfront or ongoing fees for their work.
-Additionally, if your accident at work claim fails, you won’t pay a fee for your solicitor’s services.
+Additionally, if your compensation claim fails, you won’t pay a fee for your solicitor’s services.

 If your claim succeeds, your solicitor will take a success fee from your settlement award.
 This success fee is a small percentage with a legislative cap.